jessicalumian/jessicamizzi.github.io/_posts/2016-03-29-broadcast-hangouts.md

 ---
 Instructions and helpful Tips for Remote Teaching

+I organize a lot of [training workshops](http://dib-training.readthedocs.org/en/pub/) for my job as a Training Coordinator in Titus Brown's lab.
+Here are some tentative instructions on how we use Google Hangouts on Air to broadcast and save videos from lessons.
+I plan to update this page soon (within a few days) with more detail.

 1. Go to the [Hangouts on Air page](https://plus.google.com/hangouts/onair), click yellow "Create Hangout on Air" button.
 You also must make sure you have a verified YouTube account associated with the gmail account of the person hosting the hangout.

 2. Give it name, description (optional), click starts later and specify time to start.
 Helpfully,